Cerevo wants to be a “global niche” player.

-Takuma: I saw the many different startup companies and entrepreneurs and hugs company guys.
+Takuma: I thought many different startup companies and entrepreneurs and huge company guys.
 Some of the guys have a very good idea and some of the guys have a very good prototype, but they can’t introduce the good things to the global.
 If they can’t speak their English very well—so I have to change not only the language, but communication skill is English.
-Because U.S. guys is—not only U.S. guys, but Chinese also—they are really passionately, they have a very high communication skill.
+Because U.S. guys is—not only U.S. guys, but Chinese also—they are really passionate, they have a very high communication skill.
 That’s a very important skill in startup business and entrepreneurs.

 Tim: You think a lot of Japanese startups are not going global simply because they lack that communication ability?

 Takuma: In part, they have many different type of reasons.
-Not only in communication, but one of the important parts is language and communication.
+Not only language and communication, but one of the important parts is language and communication.